 - With Require PIN enabled the user must also provide their associated PIN.
 This provides additional security for swipe card logins. - When the Self Association option is selected, users are allowed to swipe cards previously not used or registered.
-When swiping such an unregistered card, SavaPage will ask the user if he wants to associate the new card to his account.
-When the user agrees SavaPage will switch to User Name authentication.
-After successful authentication the new card will be registered, thereby replacing any previously associated card.
-This feature is available for User Web App Login only.
-See Section 3.1.4, "Card Self Association Dialog" [24].
+When swiping such an unregistered card, SavaPage will ask the user if to associate the new card to their account.

-10 Local Storage is a W3C standard and stores data in the browser with no expiration date.
+$^{13}$ Local Storage is a W3C standard and stores data in the browser with no expiration date.
 The data will not be deleted when the browser is closed, and will be available the next day, week, or year.